ranji0599/README.md/README.md

 DALOG India Private Limited (Jul.
 2021 - Aug.
 2022)

 Commissioning Engineer Bengaluru
-– Mangaed the system level integration and commissioning of DALOG condition monitoring systems, ensuring suc- cesful deployment across a global client base.
+  - Mangaed the system level integration and commissioning of DALOG condition monitoring systems, ensuring suc- cesful deployment across a global client base.
-– Authored and prepared technical documentation in accordance with the project requirements and compnay stan- dards.
+  - Authored and prepared technical documentation in accordance with the project requirements and compnay stan- dards.
-– Interpreted and worked with electrical schematics and PID diagrams to validate system level integrity and func- tionaity.
+  - Interpreted and worked with electrical schematics and PID diagrams to validate system level integrity and func- tionaity.
-– configured embedded controllers and collaborated with on-site teams to ensure seamless project completion.
+  - configured embedded controllers and collaborated with on-site teams to ensure seamless project completion.
-– Designed and implemented customer specific UI dashboards, focusing on data clarity and user experience.
+  - Designed and implemented customer specific UI dashboards, focusing on data clarity and user experience.
-– Actively contributed to the New Product Introduction (NPI) process, overseeing project execution from the engi- neering phase to product phase to product activation
+  - Actively contributed to the New Product Introduction (NPI) process, overseeing project execution from the engi- neering phase to product phase to product activation.
-– Ensured adherence to high quality standards and excellent customer satisfaction through meticulous work.
+  -  Ensured adherence to high quality standards and excellent customer satisfaction through meticulous work.
-– Participated in crucial project planning meetings and procurement processes (MOM and PO preparations).
+  -  Participated in crucial project planning meetings and procurement processes (MOM and PO preparations).
-– Provided technical product clarifications and comprehensive user training for customers, demonstrating strong communication skills.
+  -  Provided technical product clarifications and comprehensive user training for customers, demonstrating strong communication skills.
-– Coordinated and conducted User Acceptance Test (UAT) report to validate the system with end users.
+  - Coordinated and conducted User Acceptance Test (UAT) report to validate the system with end users.

 🌐 Connect